Le Barthélemy Hotel & Spa

 - The pretty infinity pool, with a view of the cove and kitesurfers flying along the waterfront

-Le Barthelemy’s restaurant, Aux Amis, has a nice open-air vibe for dinner or lunch (despite the aggressively 80s soundtrack at dinner—think Michael McDonald “Ride like the wind” dance edition).
-The breakfast is abundant (and included).
+Le Barthélemy’s restaurant, Amis St. Barth, is helmed by French chef Vincent Gomis and his wife, sous chef Marie Cécile Gomis-Alexandre, and they’ve upped the anti with a Chef’s table and special Experiences Tables, for foodie guests looking for an elevated food experience.
 WTF (Whiskey Foxtrot Tango), the rooftop bar, promises a scene on weekends, so rooms nearby are likely to be noisier.
-Aux Amis Plage serves lunch and drinks on the beach.
+Amis Plage serves lunch and drinks on the beach.
 The spa has a hammam and a sauna and offers hydrotherapy.
 The subterranean waiting area gets its natural light from a glass sunroof and has a unique French glass installation that incorporates a water feature; treatment rooms have constellation-like ceiling lights that fluctuate during a treatment.
 A small 24-hour fitness center and beach yoga are available for those looking to keep up their exercise regimen.
 Rest assured, a beach boutique is coming soon to satisfy your caftan and beach accessories fix.
 The staff is well turned out in chic French dresses and sporty uniforms and are generally helpful and attentive.
 Valet parking can get congested as the resort fills up.
 There are definitely weddings happening here.
 On Indagare’s recent visit, you could watch the vacation transformation of wedding guests arriving for the long weekend and settling in at tables for lunch by the beach, as they shed their winter layers and began to soak up the warm sun—and the rum punch.

 Who Should Stay